chriski777/TSP_Solver/README.md

 ## Graph_algorithms
 Link to Report on TSP Approximation: [link](https://www.overleaf.com/read/kxcbxmmbpnkx).

 This program allows for visualization and approximation of four TSP approximation algorithms (Greedy, Nearest-neighbor, Christofides, and conv-hull insertion heuristic).
 It provides the cost of each algorithm on a user-provided TSP dataset.
 Keep in mind the algorithms **only** work for a symmetric complete graph.
+This program ALSO provides two lower bounds on the optimal cost: 1-Tree Lower Bound and the HK Lower Bound.
 You can then compare these approximations to the optimal solution (which is usually provided on http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html along with TSP datasets.)
 Feel free to let me know of any bugs!

 Dataset Setup
 ------------